 No preparation is required for this exam.
 However, you may seek help with basic essay writing skills ahead of time from Capilano University's Writing Centre.

-The Writing Centre is located on the 4th floor of the Fir building, in room FR402.
+The Writing Centre is located on in the Learning Commons, Library building, room LB126.

 The Writing Centre offers: